 11 — Instrumentation¶

 The instrumentation surface is two surfaces stacked.
 The first is dev-only: a trace bus that emits one richly-tagged record per noteworthy event (dispatch, sub recompute, fx walk, render, machine transition, schema validation, error), buffered into a ring, fanned out to registered listeners synchronously, and elided entirely under :advanced + goog.DEBUG=false.
 The second is always-on: a pair of tight, production-survivable substrates (event-emit, error-emit) that deliver one record per processed event and one record per :rf.error/* event.
-Together they let the same app feed Causa in dev and Sentry / Datadog / Honeybadger in production from the same registration.
+Together they let the same app feed Xray in dev and Sentry / Datadog / Honeybadger in production from the same registration.

 This is the load-bearing surface for the pair-shape architecture — every tool that watches a running re-frame2 app composes against one of these surfaces.
-Causa subscribes to the dev trace bus.
+Xray subscribes to the dev trace bus.
 The MCP servers do the same.
 The event-emit substrate is what hosted observability shippers consume.
 The error-emit substrate is what hosted error monitors consume.
 Same registrations, three audiences.

 This chapter covers the event-emit listener surface, the error-emit listener surface, the dev-only tracing surface, the epoch buffer (time-travel), the performance instrumentation gate, the source-coord annotation contract, the wire-boundary elision walker, and the error contract.